There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Sulphide Marbles

-Perhaps the most ornate marble style, these are transparent with figurines in the center.
+Perhaps the most ornate marble style, these marbles were first made in Germany in the mid-1800s and are transparent with figurines in the center.

 The figurines are made from clay, though the name came from a mistaken idea that the figurines were made from sulfur.

-These figurines come in many shapes.
-Double sulphide figure marbles contain two figurines.
+The German marble figurines come in many shapes, with double sulphide figure marbles containing two figurines.

 Solid Core Swirl